sravanthi-reddy/supply-chain-management/README.md

-In this exercise you'll walk through creating and deploying a simple, smart contract on the Goerli test network using [MetaMask](https://metamask.io), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org), and [Alchemy](https://alchemyapi.io/eth).
+# Supply Chain Management System using Nodejs and Mongo DB

 In this project, you will walk theough creating an API using [Node js](https://nodejs.org/en/docs/) and Mongo DB.
 If you have any questions throughout the procedure. feel free to reach out.

-# Supply Chain Management System using Nodejs and Mongo DB

 ## Part 1 - Prerequisistes - Set up the account in mongoDB atlas and installations(node and npm).

 To start with, you need to setup account in mongoDB atlas
-### - mongoDB Atlas
+### Step1 - mongoDB Atlas
 We will be using mongoDB atals for the project as it provides free tier.
 It provides a cluster of database and handles any downtime issues for us.
 [Sign up for free account](https://www.mongodb.com/cloud/atlas/signup?utm_content=rlsapostreg&utm_source=google&utm_campaign=search_gs_pl_evergreen_atlas_general_retarget-brand-postreg_gic-null_amers-us-ca_ps-all_desktop_eng_lead&utm_term=&utm_medium=cpc_paid_search&utm_ad=&utm_ad_campaign_id=14383025495&adgroup=129270225274&gclid=CjwKCAjw4c-ZBhAEEiwAZ105RSrPGJ1z9z6GBRUOrPw-DD8vYkxSP091du-xhQjCroMaiC07wLNw8BoC2IAQAvD_BwE)